 One important requirement of witnessing is having self-esteem and self-confidence, not arrogance.
-One is proud of his faith and believes he ought to share its fruits with others.
+One is proud of their faith and believes they ought to share its fruits with others.
 This dialogue and witnessing can take three distinct forms:

 What is this witnessing and dialogue?

-Witnessing is explained in the Quran by several terms.
-For example:
+Witnessing is explained in The Majestic Quran by several terms, for example:

-4) Inzar or warning against wrong actions and their consequences
+- Inzar or warning against wrong actions and their consequences.

 From these commandments it appears as an obligation on a Muslim to be constantly witnessing and being in dialogue with other people whether believers or non-believers.
 All these Divine commandments are general, they make no distinction between a Muslim and a non-Muslim.
-Therefore dawah and Tabligh are for all Muslims and non-Muslims alike.
-However the content and style of the delivery will be different for each one.
-The Quran also teaches us how this witnessing must not be coercive; “there is no compulsion in religion since truth has been made distinctly clear from falsehood” (Al Baqarah: 256).
+Therefore, Dawah and Tabligh are for all Muslims and non-Muslims alike.
+However, the content and style of the delivery will be different for each one.
+The Quran also teaches us how this witnessing must not be coercive; “There is no compulsion in religion” (Al Baqarah: 256).

 Witnessing and inviting people to Islam is rationally necessary, why?
 The devout believer will always be anxious to help others.
-This sense of responsibility exerts enormous pressure on him to share his vision with all those around him or her.
+This sense of responsibility exerts enormous pressure on them to share their vision with all those around them.